osdrv/ex_slp_tk/examples/discovery/README.md

 20     res
 21   end
 ```
-Let's have a look on discover:
+Let's have a look at `discover` callback:

 ```elixir
 31   def handle_info( :discover, state ) do